rust-lang/rust/src/doc/trpl/functions.md

 As you can see, function arguments work very similar to `let` declarations: you add a type to the argument name, after a colon.

-Here's a complete program that adds two numbers together and prints them:
+Here’s a complete program that adds two numbers together and prints them:

 ```rust
 fn main() {